SerigneCisse/bert-finetune/README.md

 >* [Horovod Simple MNIST example](https://github.com/horovod/horovod/blob/master/examples/keras_mnist.py)
 >* [NCCL](https://developer.nvidia.com/nccl)

 BERT has a large Embedding layer which produces gradients as sparse [`IndexedSlices`](https://www.tensorflow.org/api_docs/python/tf/IndexedSlices) objects.
 As a result gradients are accumulated via allgather instead of allreduce.
 We use sparse to dense tensor conversion to force the gradients to be accumulated using allreduce instead, at the cost of increase memory usage.
-By futher using FP16 compression, we can increase the overall training performance of BERTBASE by about 40% as measured on a DGX-1V (8 V100 with NVLINK), or about 15% for BERTLARGE.
+By futher using FP16 compression, we can increase the overall training performance of BERTBASE by about 40% as measured on a DGX-1V (8 V100 with NVLink), or about 15% for BERTLARGE.

 ```python
 optimizer = hvd_keras.DistributedOptimizer(optimizer,